davekinkead/thesis/presentations/arse_about_face_liberalism.md

 So the idea of _Justice as Fairness_ as outlined in the _Theory_, was predicated on a stable liberal democratic regime, itself based upon a comprehensive liberal doctrine.
 The result of this however, would be reasonable pluralism, including reasonable illiberal doctrines.

-It was, Rawls notes, reliant on a "premise the realisation of which it's principles of justice ruled out" [^ralws1996:xvi]
+It was, Rawls notes, reliant on a

+> premise the realisation of which it's principles of justice ruled out.

+[^ralws1996:xvi]

 To try an sustain a liberal, or illiberal for that matter, regime based on a comprehensive moral doctrine could therefore "be maintained only by the oppressive use of state power" [^ralws1996:37], something Rawls christened the _Fact of Oppression_